 Virtual team building extends beyond group meetings; it also fosters meaningful one-on-one connections.
 Remote work shouldn’t hinder mentorships.
 In fact, mentorships are more vital now, promoting a culture of continuous learning and development.
 Studies affirm their effectiveness in employee education, making virtual mentorship tools like LEAD.bot invaluable.

 Both mentors and mentees reported feeling greater job satisfaction as well as a stronger sense of commitment to their organizations, according to a study published in the Journal of Vocational Behavior.
 We suspect the number will be similar when using a virtual team-building app.
 Our app even suggests icebreaker questions, so you won’t need a facilitator.

-The question still remains, though: How can companies create thriving mentorship programs if remote workers suffer from feelings of isolation?
+However, the question still remains: How can companies create thriving mentorship programs if remote workers suffer from feelings of isolation?
 Even if they zoom twice a day?

-Because mentorships are all about building long-lasting, personal connections, a relaxed meeting environment is key.
-Relationships are built up in the little moments, like a chat in the doorway or a shared moment in the breakroom; virtual coffee chats can help employees connect while still keeping things casual.
-Normally employees self-select over the water cooler, but with employees in different cities, or continents, that’s pretty hard to do.
-With a virtual team-building app, you can overcome that issue by connecting like staff easily.
-It’ll record interests, and match employees who have a lot in common.
+Since mentorships are all about building long-lasting, personal connections, a relaxed meeting environment is key.
+Relationships are built up in the little moments, like a chat in the doorway or a shared moment in the breakroom.
+Therefore, virtual coffee chats can help employees connect while still keeping things casual.
+Normally employees self-select the water cooler in the office, but with employees in different cities or continents, that’s pretty hard to do.
+With our virtual team-building app, you can overcome this issue by connecting with like-minded staff easily as people are able to see the common interests at the watercooler channels, and also screen their matches and eventually meet other employees who have a lot in common.
 That way, your company will build relationships without any encouragement.